mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 > This note is still being editing, so you may see some poorly written parts.
 Let me know if you notice any errors or typos, thanks so much.

+> This note is written in English, together with some Chinese notations for nomeclatures.

 # Thermodynamics